Choosing A Levels

 How many A levels do I need?

-From September 2015, with the changes in AS and A-level qualifications, this has changed and students might choose three A levels to study for the two year course, or work towards AS qualifications, or a mixture of both.
+From September 2015, with the changes in AS and A-level qualifications, this has changed.
+Students might choose three A levels to study for the two year course, or work towards AS qualifications, or a mixture of both.

 Discuss your options with your school or college and also find out whether they will offer both AS and A levels so you can decide the best route for you.